HectareaGalbis/clith/docs/scribble/reference.md

     (with (x)  ; X is bound to NIL
       ...)

   - A list with one element.
-That element can be a WITH expansion or not:
+That element must be a WITH expansion or not:

     * A WITH expansion: The form is expanded according to DEFWITH.
 In this case, the WITH expansion will receive NIL as the list of variables to be bound.